gl-inet/docs3.x/docs/tutorials/how_to_check_if_isp_assigns_you_a_public_ip_address.md

 ### Method 2:

-Check the two IP address below to see if they are the same.
+Check the two IP address below to see if they are the same, otherwise not.

 * Search `my ip address` on Google, or access website like [https://whatismyipaddress.com/](https://whatismyipaddress.com/){target="_blank"}

 * Access the main router, you can find the WAN IP address.

-If they are the same, then you have a public IP address.

 If the main router is GL.iNet router, the WAN IP address is the `IP Address` on the Internet page.